WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 ## AIDA installation
 To install AIDA, run the following procedure:

- 1. Accept the product license by setting the LICENSE parameter to **accept** in the common.env file located in the [docker_deployment_dir] directory.
- 2. To use custom SSL certificates for AIDA, in the <install_path>/nginx/cert folder replace aida.crt e aida.key with your own files (do not change the default names).
+ 1. To use custom SSL certificates for AIDA, in the <install_path>/nginx/cert folder replace aida.crt e aida.key with your own files (do not change the default names).
- 3. Verify that the `DWC_PUBLIC_KEY` parameter in the common.env file is set to the DWC public key of the Liberty SSL certificates.
+ 2. Verify that the `DWC_PUBLIC_KEY` parameter in the common.env file is set to the DWC public key of the Liberty SSL certificates.

 	If you are using custom certificates for the DWC, replace the `DWC_PUBLIC_KEY` value accordingly.
- 4. In the common.env file, set the ``OPENSSL_PASSWORD``  parameter.
+ 3. In the common.env file, set the ``OPENSSL_PASSWORD``  parameter.
 This parameter will be used to generate an encryption key to hide the IBM Workload Automation engine credentials.
 (According to ISO, passwords must be encrypted inside the database).
- 5. Edit the common.env file to set mandatory parameters (parameters whose value you must provide).
+ 4. Edit the common.env file to set mandatory parameters (parameters whose value you must provide).
 For example, if you want to receive alert notification via email, properly set the configuration parameters in the aida-email section in the common.env file.
 For the non-mandatory parameters of the common.env file, you can use the default values.
 For details, see  [Configuration parameters](#configuration-parameters).
+ 5. To prevent HTTP Host Header attacks, in the common.env file add the string ``EXTERNAL_HOSTNAME=IP`` where IP is the IP address of the machine where AIDA is being installed.
  6. Optionally, from [docker_deployment_dir], run the command

 	 ``./AIDA.sh first-start``

          This command starts a guided configuration procedure.
 Follow the guided procedure and answer the prompts to configure AIDA with your settings.
+         Accept the product license when prompted.
  7. Build, create, and start AIDA containers by running the command

          ``./AIDA.sh build-start``

+	 Accept the product license when prompted.
-	 AIDA is now up and running.
- 8. Configure the first server to be monitored by running the command
+ 8. AIDA is now up and running.
+Configure the first server to be monitored by running the command

          ``./AIDA.sh add-credentials``

      This command starts a guided configuration of the server.
 	 For details, see [Managing Workload Automation server credentials](#managing-workload-automation-server-credentials).